Spacemen 3: Formation and early years (1982–85)

 In autumn 1983, Pierce, having finished his course at Rugby Art College, started attending an art school in Maidstone, Kent.
 This prompted Bain and Morris to leave and join a new local band, The Push, being formed by Gavin Wissen.
 Kember and Pierce recruited a replacement drummer, Nicholas "Natty" Brooker.
 They continued without a bassist and Pierce would regularly return to Rugby for rehearsals.
 In early 1984, they only performed at a few local, low-key venues.
 Still a trio, they changed their name to Spacemen 3.
 Kember explained:

-Despite having played fewer than ten gigs, Spacemen 3 decided to produce a demo tape.
+Eventually, Spacemen 3 decided to produce a demo tape.
 In 1984 they made their first studio recordings at the home studio of Dave Sheriff in Rugby.
 This material – which included early iterations of the songs "Walkin' with Jesus", "Come Down Easy" and "Things'll Never be the Same" – was used for a short demo tape entitled For All The Fucked Up Children Of The World We Give You Spacemen 3.
 They got a few hundred cassette copies made and produced their own artwork and booklet to accompany it, selling the tapes for £1 at a local record shop.
 Spacemen 3's music at this stage had a loose, swampy blues feel; some songs included harmonica and slide guitar, and their style sounded akin to The Cramps.
 These early demo recordings, which Kember later recalled as being "really dreadful", would later be released unofficially in 1995 on the Sympathy for the Record Industry label, thus providing an insight into the band's embryonic sound.

 Around 1984 and 1985, Spacemen 3 were doing gigs every two or three months on the local Rugby/Northampton/Coventry circuit, and had a regular spot at The Black Lion public house in Northampton.
 Their gigs had an 'anti performance' element: Kember and Pierce would play their guitars sitting down and would barely acknowledge the audience.
 They would illuminate the stage with some cheap, old optokinetic disco light-show equipment which they had acquired, providing a psychedelic backdrop.
-Kember:

 By summer 1985, Spacemen 3 were headlining at The Black Lion and becoming one of the biggest local bands.
 Around this time they started to co-host a weekly club night together with another local band, Gavin Wissen's 'The Cogs of Tyme'.
 'The Reverberation Club', as it was called, was held at The Blitz public house in Rugby on Thursdays.
 "50s, 60s and 70s punk" records were played and it soon provided a live venue for Spacemen 3 and various other local bands.
 At one of their gigs at The Black Lion in 1985, they came to the attention of Pat Fish, the leader of the recording band The Jazz Butcher; he felt Spacemen 3 were "extraordinary" and "like nothing else".